Computing Quantum Resources using Tensor Cross Interpolation: Method

 It is important to note that since we consider large systems, the first necessary step in evaluating $M$ is to approximate these states and operators in a form that retains all the essential information.
 This is typically accomplished by expressing them through a tensor network (TN) representation.
 In the following discussion, we assume that both states and operators are represented in this form.
 However, it is important to note that the sampling procedure we propose is not tied to this specific representation, provided that sampling can be performed.
 Furthermore, it is crucial to highlight that obtaining the full tensor $F$ is computationally intractable, as the number of tensor elements increases exponentially with the system size, analogous to the scaling observed for states and operators.
 To overcome this limitation, we then adopt a sampling-based approach exploiting the family of TCI algorithms~\cite{Oseledets2010, Dolgov2020, fernandez2022, fernandez2024}.
 In particular, we focus on the method described in~\cite{fernandez2024}, which is based on the LU decomposition.
 However, it is important to emphasize that the methodology is general and can be applied to any algorithm belonging to this class.
 In the following, we briefly outline the key properties of the algorithm relevant to this study, while directing the reader to the relevant literature for a more comprehensive analysis.

 \SetAlgorithmName{Alg.}{Alg.}{List of Algorithms}

 The algorithm we employ takes the input tensor $F$, represented as a function, and generates an approximated tensor in MPS form $ \tilde{F} \approx \left[F_1\right]^{\sigma_1}\left[F_2\right]^{\sigma_2}\cdots\left[F_\mathcal{L}\right]^{\sigma_\mathcal{L}} $.
 The final tensor is obtained by deterministically sampling the initial one, performing approximately $\mathcal{O}(\mathcal{L}d\xi^2)$ calls, where $\xi$ is the bond dimension of the resulting MPS.
 The overall efficiency depends on the number of calls to the initial tensor: the larger the bond dimension $ \xi $, the greater the number of calls required.
 In turn, $ \xi $ depends both on the specific quantifier and the desired accuracy of the final representation.
 It is important to note that this approach is robust, as it does not result in a suboptimal decomposition of the final tensor.
 Rather, any decrease in efficiency manifests as a slower convergence rate, which is intrinsically connected to the growth of the bond dimension $\xi$~\cite{fernandez2024}.
 In this way, we are able to circumvent the curse of dimensionality, while preserving, within a specified tolerance, all the crucial information necessary for the efficient computation of the given quantum resource.
 We can finally perform a fast contraction of the new $\tilde{F}$ tensor in the MPS form to obtain the value of the desired measure.

-In the following two sections, we apply the algorithm~\ref{alg:quantum_resources_computation} to compute the stabilizer R\'{e}nyi-$2$ entropy in Section~\ref{SRE_section} for the 1D FM Ising model, and the relative entropy of coherence in Section~\ref{REC_section} for the 2D FM Ising model, respectively.
+In the next two sections we apply the proposed algorithm to the computation of the SRE and the REC respectively. \\